TommyPKeane/jupyter_notebooks/README.md

 Just to summarise: don't use Jupyter (iPython) Notebooks ... unless someone forces you to.

 Even then, try and convince them that it's not gonna be helpful.
-Yeah, maybe it's slightly faster, but really you're creating twice as much work because now you have to rewrite the notebook into Python modules to actually be able to use it in any kind of production environment.
+Yeah, maybe it's slightly faster to "whip up a prototype", but really you're creating twice as much work because now you have to rewrite the notebook into Python modules to actually be able to use it in any kind of production environment.
+And there's no guarantee that something that worked in your Notebook will work in production, because it's all out of context!

 Ok, ok, we'll concede slightly again, that, yes, there are things like AWS [SageMaker Notebooks](https://aws.amazon.com/sagemaker/) and GCP [AI Platform Notebooks](https://cloud.google.com/ai-platform-notebooks) that use Python notebooks and allow you to run production-like Data Science R&D ... but do they really?

-Is your DevOps team or Backend Engineering Team really really excited about figuring out how to integrate these notebooks into the production workflow?
+Is your DevOps team or Backend Engineering Team really _actually_ excited about figuring out how to integrate these notebooks into the production workflow?
 How often are you running these notebooks?
 How clean is the code?
 How well tested?
 Are there unit-tests? functional tests? integration tests?
 Do they have to read-in all the data every time they run?
 How costly are they to run?
 How much are the data input/output costs?
+How fast do they run?
+Can you optimise them?
+Are you reusing code that's used elsewhere in production or have you copy-pasted code from production repos?
+How many new bugs have you created?
+How many old bugs are left unresolved?
+How do you sleep at night?!

 Would you really, actually, truly consider this "productionalised"?